slab/quill/docs/api/events.md

 ### Text Change

 Emitted when the contents of Quill have changed.
 Details of the change, along with the source of the change are provided.
-The source will be `"user"` if it originates from the users.
+The source disambiguates whether the local user caused the change.
 For example:

 - \- User types into the editor
 - \- User formats text using the toolbar
 - \- User uses a hotkey to undo
 - \- User uses OS spelling correction

-Changes may occur through an API but as long as they originate from the user, the provided source will still be `"user"`.
+Changes may occur through an API but as long as they originate from the user, the provided source should still be `"user"`.
 For example, when a user clicks on the toolbar, technically the toolbar module calls a Quill API to effect the change.
 But source is still `"user"` since the origin of the change was the user's click.

+APIs causing text to change may also be called with a `"silent"` source, in which case `text-change` will not be emitted.
+This is not recommended as it will likely break the undo stack and other functions that rely on a full record of text changes.

 **Callback Parameters**